 20. Why are event receivers used in Sharepoint?

-Event receivers are the classes that inherit the properties of the SpItemEventReciever and SPListEventReciever base class.
+Answer: Event receivers are the classes that inherit the properties of the SpItemEventReciever and SPListEventReciever base class.
 Both of these classes use the abstract base class that is SPEventRecieverBase.
-This base class provide the option to respond to the event of the occurring of the sharepoint.
-It keeps the function of adding and deleting of an item.
+This base class provides the option to respond to the event of the occurring of the SharePoint.
+It keeps the function of adding and deleting an item.
 The event receivers respond to the requests that come when an event is performed by the user.
-For example, if there a cancel of an action is performed then the request is received by the event receiver and the actions will be taken according the request received.
-The event receivers are used to store the input of the action that is been taken by the user by performing an action on the button or any other action on the site.
-(SharePoint Admin Interview Questions)
+For example, if there a cancel of action is performed then the request is received by the event receiver and the actions will be taken according to the request received.
+The event receivers are used to store the input of the action that is been taken by the user by acting on the button or any other action on the site.

 21. What is the relationship between Microsoft SharePoint Portal Server and Microsoft Windows Services?